Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Virginia's games this season have gone over 71 points four of 10 times.

-- SMU's games have gone over 71 points in five of 11 chances this season.

-- The two teams combine to average 73 points per game, two more than the total in this contest.
+- The 60.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 71 total in this contest.

-- This contest's total is 10.8 points above the 60.2 these two squads combine to surrender per game this season.

 - The average total in Cavaliers games this season is 65.8, 5.2 points fewer than Wednesday's total of 71 .